nestarz/esdev/README.md

 - No need to serve the `build` folder.
 Everything works from the root of your package.
 - Extendable.
 Use your own transformers.
 Your own serve tool, your own minifier...
 No lock-in at all !
 - Rely on the Modern Web specification, from modules to [WICG/import-maps](https://github.com/WICG/import-maps).
+- No resolver algorithm.
+It's handled natively by the browser, **without extra-cost**.

 Can be seen as an alternative to [vite](https://github.com/vuejs/vite) or [snowpack](https://github.com/pikapkg/snowpack).